ba01ei/SimpleAutoLayout/README.md

 means that label2 with be 30 points below label1 (.Top of label2 is 30 below .Bottom of label1), and the .Left and .Right will be the same as label1

+Also there is a `from` function that resets the last view.
+So if viewB and viewC are both right below viewA, you can do

+    .place(viewA, ...)
+    .goDown(viewB, distance, ...)
+    .from(viewA).goDown(viewC, distance, ...)

 Finally, everything translates to a set of `addConstraint` calls, which is the most basic function that can add any constraint (with item1, a1 (meaning attribute1), item2, a2, multiplier, constant, relation, priority).
 For anything more complicated, there is always this fallback.

 And keep in mind that everything is chainable.
 All the functions return the same SimpleAutoLayout object.